 What is GDPR?

 EU General Data Protection Regulation (GDPR) is an important step to strengthen data privacy rights to harmonize data privacy laws across Europe.
-The regulation was approved by the EU Parliament in April 2016 and will come into effect May 25, 2018.
+The regulation was approved by the EU Parliament in April 2016 and came into effect on May 25, 2018.
 GDPR affects companies processing or controlling personal data of data subjects located in the EU.

 What is personal data?